Graduate Study and Research

-John P. Coulter, associate dean for research and operations
+John P. Coulter, senior associate dean for research

-There are seven academic departments within the P.C.
-Rossin College of Engineering and Applied Science: chemical and biomolecular engineering, civil and environmental engineering, computer science and engineering, electrical and computer engineering, industrial and systems engineering, materials science and engineering, and mechanical engineering and mechanics.
-Master of science and doctor of philosophy degrees are available in each of these departments, as well as in bioengineering, environmental engineering, computer engineering, structural engineering, and polymer science and engineering.
+There are eight academic departments within the P.C.
+Rossin College of Engineering and Applied Science: bioengineering, chemical and biomolecular engineering, civil and environmental engineering, computer science and engineering, electrical and computer engineering, industrial and systems engineering, materials science and engineering, and mechanical engineering and mechanics.
+Master of science and doctor of philosophy degrees are available in each of these departments, as well as in environmental engineering, computer engineering, structural engineering, and polymer science and engineering.
 In addition, master of science programs are provided in financial engineering, management science and engineering, manufacturing systems engineering, and photonics.
 Master of engineering degrees are offered in biological chemical engineering, chemical engineering, chemical energy engineering, civil engineering, computer engineering, computer science, electrical engineering, energy systems engineering, environmental engineering, healthcare systems engineering, industrial and systems engineering, management science and engineering, materials science and engineering, polymer science and engineering, structural engineering and technical entrepreneurship.
 In cooperation with the College of Business and Economics, students can also pursue a Master of Business Administration and Engineering (MBA&E) degree.
-Certificate programs are available in the areas of healthcare systems engineering, management science and engineering, manufacturing systems engineering, nanotechnology, polymer science and engineering, quality engineering and technical entrepreneurship.
+Certificate programs are available in the areas of healthcare systems engineering, management science and engineering, nanotechnology, polymer science and engineering, quality engineering and technical entrepreneurship.

 Graduate study in the P.C.
 Rossin College of Engineering and Applied Science is most often related to the college’s extensive research activity, and graduate students are expected to engage in analytical or experimental research as part of their programs of study.
 This activity involves students in the process of creating new knowledge under the direction of the college’s distinguished faculty and brings them into contact with some of the most modern and advanced experimental techniques.
 Many college research programs are supported by contracts, fellowships, and grants from industry and from federal, state, and local governments.
 This funding not only provides financial support for outstanding students but also allows them to deal with some of the more complex and pressing problems facing our society in the 21st century.